 People are often surprised when they first experience the power of contemplative writing – it can be astonishing to see what is written on the page, things you never would have expected.
 When you embrace this practice, you will learn things about yourself that you never realized.
 You will begin to develop a solid sense of who you are and a comfort with yourself that you didn’t know was possible.

 I coach locally and via Skype or Zoom, using guided contemplative writing as our primary tool of exploration.
-You can take the benefits of contemplative writing and magnify it exponentially with this kind of guidance.
+You can take the benefits of contemplative writing and magnify it exponentially with this kind of support.